 - Disputes involving clubs, casinos, hotels, or motels

 Regardless of the nature of your case, our qualified and experienced real estate litigation attorneys are ready to assist you.
 We can help you develop a solid plan of action that will protect your legal interests.
 We can help you obtain the compensation you deserve after suffering damages caused by another party.
-Please contact our legal team at Oshman & Mirisola today to learn more about your legal rights and options in a real estate dispute.
+Please contact our legal team at The Oshman Firm today to learn more about your legal rights and options in a real estate dispute.